 The definite article in Romanian is

-attached at the end of the word.
+attached to the end of a word.

 Definite article in the singular

-For a masculine noun ended into a
+For a masculine noun ending in a

 consonant, the definite article is "l".